heftekharm/instagramdl/README.md

 # instagramdl
-a simple instagram app with download button below each post
+a simple instagram app with a download button below each post.